 Official consumer logo

 Just like our beautiful country, our logo is a true original.
 In fact, the typeface was custom-designed and is always paired with Canada’s most iconic symbol—the maple leaf.
 The white logo on a red background evokes our heart, our passion and our pride.
-For more information on tagline and logo usage, flip to section 2.1.5.

 In situations where the official logo can’t be used, the reverse logo—white on a red background—is equally impactful and can be used for optimal readability.